an-intrepid-coder/sector34_devlog_aar_runs/010_4/run.md

 [![s50t](s50t.jpg)](s50.jpg)

 There is a large 1500+ ship invader fleet which seems to be headed for our lines in the top of the map!
 Meanwhile, we've got enough fleets towards the bottom of the map to begin a counter-attack there.
 I think the line has firmed up enough to begin counter-attacking (especially as we now have a sizeable presence behind the invader lines).
-But that big fleet may cause us to trade a little space for time wherevever it lands!
+But that big fleet may cause us to trade a little space for time wherever it lands!

 [![s51t](s51t.jpg)](s51.jpg)

 (Dev Note: I will likely include some level-specific procedural news blurbs and "living world" stuff in the next update, now that I have fine-tuned the phases of the first three levels.)

 The battles going on behind the lines are small but fierce.
 The idea is to slowly dripfeed forces back there to draw larger and larger fleets away from the invader lines.
 This is essential to stopping their heavy concentrations of ships!
 It was a little harder to get that ball rolling when they invade left/right as opposed to top/bottom, but still worked pretty well.
 This has been a pretty epic run, and I am especially pleased with the way the "behind the lines" play works out in the invader stage (it is not always required to beat it, but good play should certainly include it).
 This (imo) is part of why the invader stage is the best in the game so far (you have to play big ball and small ball).
 I intend to keep this kind of dynamism going in the 4th stage and beyond.
 0.1.0 (this upcoming update) will include at the very least the 4th and 5th stages, which will be of a similar scope to the Invader stage.
 The "campaign" will probably include a few dozen stages eventually, and 0.1.0 will also include a nascent version of "skirmish mode" which allows the player to pick and choose elements of all the stages for a custom romp.
+Early days!

 Although we continue to take attrition holding the line, and the counter-attacks will be costly, we've already "marked the x" for this wave and we can afford to bleed them a little to set up decisive momentum-shifts.